-I have been running a course on what is known as the orthoptera, well the grasshoppers and bushcrickets part of that insect order.
-Learn about the anatomy, ecology & identification of grasshoppers & bushcrickets.
+This classroom based course is designed to show the beginner the anatomy, identification and ecology of grasshoppers & bushcrickets followed by a session of fieldwork and identification.
 These are fascinating insects that can be found in most habitats.
-They are often unfairly overshadowed by the more ‘glamorous’ & colourful butterflies and dragonflies.
+They are often unfairly overshadowed by the more ‘glamorous’ and colourful butterflies and dragonflies.
 But grasshoppers can be colourful too.
-Some are even bright pink!
+Some are bright pink, almost day-glo!

 By the end of the session you should be able to:

 - Understand their lifecycle

 - Morphology (indoor)

 - Ecology and behaviour (indoor)

 - Catching, collecting and field craft (outdoor)

 The best time of year to hold this course is July or August.
 At this time of year most animals will be adults and few nymphs.
 As this is a beginners course and the nymphs are not easy to identify to species level with any certainty this time of year is easier.